rgrinberg/opium/README.md

 $ corebuild -pkg opium middleware_ua.native
 ```

-Here we also use the ability of Opium to generate a core command to
+Here we also use the ability of Opium to generate a cmdliner command to
 run your app.
 Run your executable with the `-h` to see the options
 that are available to you.
 For example: